Incline Dumbbell Row

 Frequently asked

-What muscles does the Chest Supported Dumbbell Row work?
+What muscles does the Incline Dumbbell Row work?

-The Chest Supported Dumbbell Row primarily targets the Back.
+The Incline Dumbbell Row primarily targets the Lats.
+Supporting muscles include Back, Biceps, Traps, Forearms.

-Is the Chest Supported Dumbbell Row a compound or isolation exercise?
+Is the Incline Dumbbell Row a compound or isolation exercise?

-The Chest Supported Dumbbell Row is an isolation exercise, meaning it focuses on a single muscle group through one joint movement.
+The Incline Dumbbell Row is an isolation exercise, meaning it focuses on a single muscle group through one joint movement.

-What equipment do I need for the Chest Supported Dumbbell Row?
+What equipment do I need for the Incline Dumbbell Row?

 You need the following equipment: Dumbbells.

-What difficulty level is the Chest Supported Dumbbell Row?
+What difficulty level is the Incline Dumbbell Row?

-The Chest Supported Dumbbell Row is rated as advanced difficulty.
+The Incline Dumbbell Row is rated as advanced difficulty.
 Prior training experience and proper form fundamentals are recommended.